apaz-cli/pgen/README.md

 /* pgen's syntax, written in itself. */

 // Operators:
 // /  - Try to match the left side, then try to match the right side.
-If not ambiguous, Returns the one that matched.
+Returns the first that matches.
+Otherwise fail.
-// &  - Try to parse, perform the match, but rewind back to the starting position.
+// &  - Try to parse, perform the match, but rewind back to the starting position and return SUCC.
+Otherwise fail as usual.
-// !  - Try to parse, return SUCC if doesn't match and NULL if it does.
+// !  - Try to parse, return SUCC on no match and fail on match.
-// ?  - Optionally match.
-Failure to match does not cause the rule to fail.
+// ?  - Optionally match, returning either the result, or SUCC if no match.
+Does not cause the rule to fail.
 // *  - Match zero or more.
-Returns a list of matches.
+Returns SUCC.
 // +  - Match one or more.
-Returns a list of matches.
+Returns SUCC, or fails if no matches.
-// () - Matches if all expressions within match.
+// () - Matches if all expressions inside match.
+Returns SUCC or the single match within if there's only one.
 // {} - Code to insert into the parser.
-Must return an ASTNode* or NULL to check for match.
+Assign to `ret` for the return value of this expression, or `rule` for the rule.
-// :  - Capture the info from a match inside the node for the current rule.
+// :  - Capture the info from a match inside a variable in the current rule.

 // Directives:
 // %oom         - Define the action that should be taken when out of memory